rhys762/sdlnw/README.md

+> [!WARNING]
+> This library is early development and is both unstable and incomplete.

 # About

 SDL Nested Widgets is intended to be a small library for managing simple ui elements (like buttons) using the SDL libraries.